 Many modern methods of communication allow us to see if someone has read our message.
 Facebook Messenger and WhatsApp, just to name a couple, show this easily.
 If you choose to not respond to someone in a reasonable amount of time, you’re not hiding.
 You’re showing your cards as a poor communicator.

-Principle 2: Stop Couching Your Communication
+Principle 2: Be Direct Your Communication

 A great scapegoat for shooting down bad ideas is a clear mission and vision in the church.
 If you’ve set your ministry on a clear path, then making sure nothing gets in the way of it or diverts your attention is a must.
 Bad ideas with good intentions still need to be dismissed.
 The trick here is doing this in a way that builds people up, shows them respect, and helps align them better into the mission and vision.
 Kindness is always a winning leadership trait.

-This guided service will help you understand how your church is doing in six key areas of church health.
+This guided service helps you understand how your church is doing in six key areas of church health.
 Don’t put this off another day.
 There’s too much at stake for your church to not be the best it can at making and maturing disciples of Jesus.